An introduction to guitar interfaces for iPad/iPhone

-We are more mobile than ever in human history, and aspiring musicians are no exception.
+We are more mobile than ever in human history, and aspiring musicians are no exception – since minestrels took their acoustic guitars on the road.
 Over the past 15 years smartphones and tablets changed the way we record and play music.
 This article will cover most of the well known guitar interfaces for the iPad/iPhone platforms.
 A future article will be targeted at the actual software used to play and record music on these platforms.

 This is a crowded space but I’ll set a few goals that made my search easier: